mulesoft-consulting/Mule-Maven-HowTo-sources/README.md

 # Standardizing Maven files

 There are two files that are standardized to create a reusable Maven framework for Mule projects.
-These two files (settings.xml and pom.xml) are starting points for creating your own standard.
+The two files in this project (settings.xml and pom.xml) are starting points for creating your own standard.

 ## About the Maven settings.xml file
 There are environment specific properties that define where a project is to be deployed, the default deployment properties, and the location of binary artifacts.
 These properties are specified in a settings.xml file.